things-to-do

 Rooftop view at Alcazaba

-Recently, after the Malaga City Council added lighting to the Alcazaba, they announced a special series of night walks and tours around the old castle.
+After the Malaga City Council added lighting to the Alcazaba, they announced a special series of night walks and tours around the old castle.
+At night, the crowds are gone, the air is cooler, and the city looks that extra bit special.

 Drink a Porrone at Bar La Guarida